-- Practice: you can learn the signs your body gives when you are about to cum through masturbating so that when you’re with a partner, you can pull out in time.
+You can learn the signs your body gives when you are about to cum through masturbating so that when you’re with a partner, you can pull out in time.

-- Awareness: learn about how fertility works.
+Learn about how fertility works.
 Knowing about your partner’s fertility and your own can increase the effectiveness of withdrawal as well as other methods of birth control you or your partner may be using.

-- Communication: like all kinds of sex and intimacy, using withdrawal means communicating with your partner.
+Like all kinds of sex and intimacy, using withdrawal means communicating with your partner.
 When pulling out, you may have to stop suddenly.
 You will need to negotiate with your partner that you will both be okay to stop having sex in order to pull out.

-- Where to put semen (cum): you will also need to negotiate about where to put the semen.
+You will also need to negotiate about where to put the semen.
 Do not assume it is okay to cum on someone’s body without talking about it first.

-- Back-up: you may want to consider having a back-up form of birth control on hand.
+You may want to consider having a back-up form of birth control on hand.
 If you have used withdrawal but are still concerned about pregnancy, emergency contraception is an option for up to 5 days after sex.
 Ask your clinician about buying an emergency method like Plan B to have ready for the future.

-- Trust/Responsibility: if you make a mistake and don’t pull out in time or you ejaculate close to the vagina/vulva, be honest with your partner and tell them so they can use emergency contraception to prevent pregnancy.
+If you make a mistake and don’t pull out in time or you ejaculate close to the vagina/vulva, be honest with your partner and tell them so they can use emergency contraception to prevent pregnancy.
 To use withdrawal, your partner must be able to trust you to do this to reduce any anxiety or stress about an unplanned pregnancy.